zqTheDesigner/obsidian-vault/Machine Learning/ML Concepts/Model-based Learning.md

 - Study the data
 - Select a model
 - Train the model on the training data (predictors, examples)
+	- Train by minimizing the [[Model-based Learning#Cost function - Measure how bad the model performs|Cost function]]
 - Apply the model to make predictions

 ## Pros & Corns